kritikmodi/skin-cancer-detection/README.md

-# Skin Cancer Detection using Convolution Neural Networks
+# Skin Cancer Detection using Convolutional Neural Networks

 - Image classification is done using CNN.
 - Website is built using HTML, CSS, Javascript and Flask.